blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/List of Upanishads.md

 Mukhya Upanishads were composed before CE.
 Muktika was finished by around 15th century CE.

 There are newer Upanishads, but they mostly deal with non-Vedic topics.
+There are also many collections other than the Muktika collection, such as the Oupnekhet collection (50 books), Colebrooke collection (52 books), etc.

 Here's the list (Source: https://www.templepurohit.com/upanishads-details-list-108-upanishads-classifications/):